 How can I make my house look more expensive outside?

-You can make your house look more expensive on the outside by adding art features to your yard, such as fountains or sculptures.
-Repainting railings, garage doors, and siding can make your home look newer, therefore adding value to it.
+You can make your house look more expensive on the outside by adding art features to your yards, such as fountains or sculptures.
+Repainting railings, garage doors, and siding can make your home look newer, adding value to it.